ComposableFi/composable/frame/pablo/README.md

 ## Workflow

 We start by calling the `create` function to initiate pool creation.
 A pool can be created with one of three configurations:
 - Stableswap
 - Constant Product
 - Liquidity Bootstrapping

-Once liquidity is provided to the pool, transactional functions become accessible.
+Once liquidity is provided to the pool, the following transactional functions become accessible:
+- `buy`
+- `sell`
+- `swap`
+- `Twap` (time-weighted-averaged-price)

-Our transactional functions consist of `buy`, `sell`, `swap`, `Twap` (time-weighted-averaged-price) and basic liquidity pool management functionalities to `add_liquidity` and `remove_liquidity`.
+and basic liquidity pool management functions:
+- `add_liquidity`
+- `remove_liquidity`

-Users can conduct specified swap operations by composing instructions with at least one currency pair.
+Users can also conduct specified swap operations by composing instructions with at least one currency pair.